Aqila-Farahmand/experiments-2025-joms-rag/README.md

-# Applying Retrieval-Augmented Generation on Open LLMs for a Medical Chatbot Supporting Hypertensive Patients
+# Applying Retrieval-Augmented Generation on Open SLMs for a Medical Chatbot Supporting Hypertensive Patients

 This repository contains the experiments for the following paper: